HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

-I was also surprised that there was almost no difference between desktop and mobile top end of the pixel count distribution.
-Initially, this seemed to indicate a lack of effective adoption of responsive image features, but when you consider that the mobile crawler has a 360 × 512px @3x viewport (so effectively 1,080 by 1,536 physical pixels), while the desktop viewport is 1,376 × 768px @1x, it isn't actually surprising: the crawlers' viewports had similar widths, in physical pixels (1,080 vs 1,376).
+I was also surprised that there was almost no difference between desktop and mobile at the top end of the pixel count distribution.
+Initially, this seemed to indicate a lack of effective adoption of responsive image features, but when you consider that the mobile crawler has a 360 × 512px @3x viewport (so 1,080 by 1,536 physical pixels), while the desktop viewport is 1,376 × 768px @1x, it isn't actually surprising: the crawlers' viewports had similar widths, in physical pixels (1,080 vs 1,376).
 A bigger difference in physical pixel resolution between the crawlers would be more revealing.

 #### Aspect ratios